kchu100/Cpp/README.md

 &emsp; int: 2 or 4 bytes
 &emsp; float: 4 bytes
 &emsp; double: 8 bytes
+**Functions** is a block of code which only runs when it is called.
+They are used to perform certain actions, and they are important for reusing code: Define the code once, and use it many times.
 **Namespace** is used to resolving the name conflict of the identifier which is accomplished by placing them under various namespaces, which helps in the logical division of the different codes.
 **Function overloading:** When more than one function have the same name but with a different type and number of parameters.